St. Paul's Episcopal Church (Put-in-Bay, Ohio)

-St. Paul's Episcopal Church is a historic Episcopal church in Put-in-Bay, Ohio, on South Bass Island in Lake Erie.
+St. Paul's Episcopal Church is a historic American Episcopal church in Put-in-Bay, Ohio, on South Bass Island in Lake Erie.
 It is the oldest religious structure on the island, believed to be the oldest wooden church still in use in Ohio, and is one of the oldest churches of any construction in continuous use in Ohio.
 It is located just 3 blocks south of the downtown area of the village of Put-in-Bay, at Catawba Ave and Lakeview Dr.

 History

 Parish founding

 St. Paul's Episcopal Church was established in the fall 1864 by The Rev. John Miles Kendrick and the local residents.
 They started out meeting in the school.
 Over the winter they raised funds to build a church building.
 In May 1865, at the close of the Civil War, railroad baron and philanthropist Jay Cooke purchased the property where the church sits and contributed to the building fund.
 The Carpenter Gothic church was completed in October 1865.
 It appears to have been built from a design in the book Rural Architecture by architect Richard Upjohn.
 The first service was attended by the new congregation and several guests including Salmon P. Chase, Jay Cooke, and the Rev Parvin, who was the first rector of St. Paul's of Elkins Park, Pennsylvania, where Jay Cooke was a vestry member.
 Many of the churches Jay Cooke helped build in Pennsylvania, Ohio and Michigan were named for Saint Paul, which was the name of the church he attended in Philadelphia.

 After serving the parish for three years Rev Kendrick moved to larger churches and became the Bishop of the Episcopal Missionary Diocese of Arizona and New Mexico in 1889.

 As the only church on the island, the parish served the entire community.
 Several years later a Roman Catholic congregation was established.
 Today there are two still churches on the island.

 The rectory, known as "The Hartman House" is next door at 619 Catawba.
 The "Hartman House," was built in 1959-1963 replaced the original 1865 rectory.
 The Hartman house is named for Marylib Vrooman Hartman whose estate made a large contribution to build the house in the 1950s which was matched by the parishioners.
 The Vrooman family were some of the original merchants on Put-in-Bay.